muszyna25/AR-Detection-Method-TDA-ML/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-1) TDA_source_code.cxx contains a C++ code for computing topological feature descriptors (connected components) from snapshots of climate simulations in a threshold-free way.
+1) TDA_source_code.cxx contains a C++ code for computing topological feature descriptors (union-find algorithm or connected components) from snapshots of climate simulations in a threshold-free way.
 This code works only with TECA software (https://github.com/LBL-EESA/TECA).
 TECA includes all necessary external packages and libraries for this implementation.

 2) Preprocessing_ouput_files.py preprocesses output files of topological feature extraction in step 1).